-Figure 2-3 Front View without Door
+Figure 2-3 Front View without Door and with CodeManagement Module

-The following paragraphs provide additional information about the controls shown in "Area 3," page 2-6.
+The following paragraphs provide additional information about the controls shown in "Area 3," page 2-7.

 Home Screen

 The home screen is the background screen that displays during ECG monitoring.
 Pressing HOME SCREEN returns you to the home screen from any menu screen or overlay, except during AED analysis or during manual defibrillation charging and shocking.